2261BR - Assistant Professor- Communication Design Tenure Track [ position description ]

 Each respective hiring committee will begin its review of applications in January 2015 and will continue until qualified candidates are identified; successful candidates will start August 2015.

 Please click on the "position description" links listed above for a full text description of each position.
 To apply or to view the online posting go to http://www.texastech.edu/careers/faculty-positions.php.
 Click on "Search Openings" and enter the number associated with the position in the Requisition ID field (the search is case sensitive) and then click SEARCH to see pull that record.
 All applications are online.

 Texas Tech University is an equal employment/affirmative action/disability/vet employer.

-The School is NASAD accredited and offers the B.A. in Art History, the B.F.A. in Studio Art, Design Communication, and Visual Studies (teacher certification), the M.A.E, the M.F.A in Studio Art and the Ph.D. in Fine Arts with a major in Art termed "Critical Studies and Artistic Practice."
-A faculty of 29 full-time professors serves approximately 350 undergraduate students and 50 students involved in graduate study.
-Technical and secretarial support includes a total of 15 staff positions.
-The School’s Visual Resource Center maintains basic reference books, instructional media, a collection of 140,000 slides, and digital classrooms; a digitized image collection is under development.
-Texas Tech subscribes to ARTstor.
-The program also supports the Landmark Arts Galleries and the Standing Room Only Gallery (SRO).
-For more information, see: http://www.art.ttu.edu.
+The School is NASAD accredited and offers the BA in Art History, BA in Art, the BFA in Studio Art, Design Communication, and Visual Studies (teacher certification), the MAE, the MFA in Studio Art, MA in Art History, and the Ph.D. in Fine Arts with a major in Art termed "Critical Studies and Artistic Practice."
+A faculty of 35 full-time professors serves approximately 325 undergraduate students and 60 students involved in graduate study.
+A staff of 15 provides technical, professional, and administrative support for the School.